-The Philippines is a Southeast Asian archipelago of 7,107 islands located in the western Pacific Ocean, close to Malaysia and Indonesia.
+The Philippines is a Southeast Asian archipelago of 7,107 islands.
+It is located in the western Pacific Ocean, close to Malaysia and Indonesia.
 But only about 7% of these islands are wider than one square km, and only one-third are named.
 Named in honor of King Philip II of Spain – the Philippines served as a Spanish Colony for three centuries.
 This fascinating country has been inhabited for nearly 70,000 years.
-Being one of the most biodiverse countries in the world, it comprises species which are exclusive only to this part of the world.
+Being one of the most biodiverse countries in the world, it comprises species that are exclusive only to this part of the world.

 Capital : Manila Currency : Philippines Peso(PHP) Population : 108,399,576 Number of Universities : 110

-The nation is culturally diverse with people from different backgrounds - Tagalog, Bisaya/Binisaya, Cebuano, Ilocano, Hiligaynon/Ilonggo, Bikol/Bicol, Waray, and other local ethnicities.
-It has a long history blended with Eastern and Western influences of Spanish and American rule.
+The nation is culturally diverse with people from different backgrounds.
+Tagalog, Bisaya/Binisaya, Cebuano, Ilocano, Hiligaynon/Ilonggo, Bikol/Bicol, Waray, as well as other local ethnicities.
+In fact, it has a long history blended with Eastern and Western influences of Spanish and American rule.
 Many festivals preserve traditions such as folk dancing.
-Filipino customs and traditions will profess lessons beyond the classroom.
+Likewise, Filipino customs and traditions will profess lessons beyond the classroom.

 Why are Filipinos the happy lot?
 You will find that out in the Filipino warmth and hospitality on various occasions, colorful festivals, and flavorful food.